hornos/gridhowto/README.md

     ./play @@cc-01 basic_redhat
     bin/reboot @@cc-01

-and install the basic things: (TODO syslog loghost fix)
+and install the basic things:

     ./play @@cc-01 firewall
     ./play @@cc-01 basic
     ./play @@cc-01 ganglia
     bin/reboot @@cc-01

+Install database and the message queue:

+    ./play mariadb
+    ./play rabbitmq

+Install Open Stack

+    ./play openstack

 ## Harmonia
 Harmonia is a Kali-based general purpose communicator (GPC).
 Setup a host-only network (10.1.1.0/24) on eth0 and NAT on eth1.
 The aim of the GPC is to provide a near-safe channel for OS X.